Savages (band): Origins

+Silence Yourself

+On 6 May 2013, Savages released their first album Silence Yourself on Beth's own label Pop Noire and Matador Records.
+The band wanted "a live sound and a live feel" on the album so recorded it together live, instead of recording each part separately to bring together in a mix.
-Savages played on the second day of the Coachella Music and Arts Festival in 2013 and were well received by reviewers.
-In 2014 the band, together with the Japanese art-rock four-piece Bo Ningen, performed Words To The Blind, a sonic poem where both bands play simultaneously.

-On two occasions the band asked local choreographers in London and New York City to perform a dance piece on a 30-minute version of their track ‘Dead Nature’ in the middle of the crowd.
-In a Pop Matters interview with Guy Mankowski the band discussed how at another of their events at the Ministry of Sound the crowd were placed around the musicians in order to ‘create total immersion and intimacy’.
+In 2013, Savages played on the second day of the Coachella Music and Arts Festival and were well received by reviewers.
+In 2014, the band, together with the Japanese art-rock four-piece Bo Ningen, performed Words To The Blind, a sonic poem where both bands play simultaneously.
+On two occasions, the band asked local choreographers in London and New York City to perform a dance piece on a 30-minute version of their track "Dead Nature" in the middle of the crowd.
+In 2014, in a Pop Matters interview with Guy Mankowski, the band discussed how, at another of their events at the Ministry of Sound, the crowd were placed around the musicians in order to "create total immersion and intimacy".

-"Husbands" was featured during the end credits of the 2015 science fiction film Ex Machina.

-In July 2015, Savages, A Dead Forest Index and choreographer/dance artist Fernanda Muñoz-Newsome created two nights of performance as part of Station to Station: A 30-day Happening at the Barbican Centre in London.
-The performances took place in the Barbican Gallery and incorporated music, poetry, dance and the interplay of light and darkness.
+In July 2015, Savages, A Dead Forest Index, and choreographer/dance artist Fernanda Muñoz-Newsome created two nights of performance as part of Station to Station: A 30-day Happening at the Barbican Centre in London.
+The performances took place in the Barbican Art Gallery and incorporated music, poetry and dance.
 The performances were recorded and released on vinyl at Station to Station.

+Adore Life

+On 22 January 2016, Savages released their second album, Adore Life via Matador Records.
+The band then went on a world tour in support of the album, wrapping in July 2017 at Presqu'île de Malsaucy in Belfort, France.
 In November 2016, the band curated their own program during the tenth Anniversary Edition of Le Guess Who?
 Festival in Utrecht, The Netherlands.
-The program included performances by Beak, Tim Hecker, Jessy Lanza, Bo Ningen and Hannah Peel.
+The program included performances by Beak>, Tim Hecker, Jessy Lanza, Bo Ningen and Hannah Peel.

-The band's second album Adore Life, was released on 22 January 2016 via Matador Records.
-The band then went on a world tour in support of the album, wrapping in July 2017 at Presqu'île de Malsaucy in Belfort, France.
-Since then, the band went on a break with each member focusing on their respective projects.
-In a 2016 interview, Beth revealed that the band had been working continuously between their two latest records, taking only a month-long break beforehand.
-She noted, "[..] now is a good time for us to break apart and do other projects."